NMCSW/XML-parser-for-Stormworks/README.md

 [ XMLparser ]
-Parser for modifying all xml files of a certain type inside a folder.
+Simple parser for modifying all xml files of a certain type inside a folder.
 This parser is used to modify the size of hangars in the game Stormworks.

 [ WARNING! ]